 With proper knowledge, maintenance, and care, you can avoid disaster.
 Here are some pro tips from our resident experts to keep in mind when riding on the beach:

-After every ride, inspect your bike for salt water or sand, and remove any sand buildup with a damp or dry rag.
+After every ride, inspect your bike for saltwater or sand and remove any buildup with a damp or dry rag.
 Avoid cleaning your ebike with a hose or pressure washer, as direct water pressure can damage certain electrical components.
 Using direct water pressure with sand and salt can also spread those particles to other areas as well.
-Never ride in standing salt water or brackish water because, you know, back spray, man!
+Never ride in standing saltwater or brackish water because, you know, back spray, man!

 Keep your chain lubricated, but don't lubricate it right before a sandy or salty ride.
 Instead, after your ride, clean the chain off and apply a chain lubricant and let it settle for about two hours before going back into the sand.
 We recommend a Teflon lubricant, as it will apply wet then dry over time.
 A wet chain will attract unwanted sand and salt buildup.

 When it comes to lubrication, it is also important to lubricate the sprockets.
 It may be easier to put the lube on a cloth and the cloth on the sprockets as you turn the pedals.
-Also lubricate the the nipples of the spokes on your wheels in a similar fashion.
+Make sure to lubricate the nipples of the spokes on your wheels in a similar fashion.

-Keep extra tires and tubes on you, as sand and salt can wear these down more quickly than other terrain, and there can often be sharp objects in the sand like shells and glass, which can easily puncture a tire.
+Keep extra tires and tubes nearby, as sand and salt can wear these down more quickly than another terrain, and there can often be sharp objects in the sand like shells and glass, which can easily puncture a tire.

-When riding on the beach, it can be helpful to lower your tire pressure to help make maneuvering through sand easier.
+And speaking of tires, it can be helpful to lower the pressure to help make maneuvering through sand easier.
 Make sure to bring the PSI back up to at or near 20 (assuming a fat tire bike) before you get back on a hard surface, as low tire pressure on pavement will increase the likelihood of a pinch flat.